ThomasBuffagni/Sentence-Boundary-Detection/README.md

 ### The Command Line

 * _-fi_ followed by a file path will output the sentences to a file.
+By default, the sentences will be printed.
 * _-fo_ followed by either _text_ or _html_ will define the format of the output sentences.
 If an unknown value is passed, it will be set to _text_ by default.
 * _-t_ followed by a float defines the probability threshold used to make the decision whether to cut the sentence or not.
+Default value = 0.5.

 ### HTML
 The html format will wrap the sentences with a _span_ tag.